-The remuneration paid and payable to the external auditors for the financial year ended 31 December 2017 was RM325,300 (2016: RM351,030).
+The remuneration paid and payable to the external auditors for the financial year ended 31 December 2018 was RM461,565 (2017: RM325,300).
+The service provided include audit services on statutory financial statement, consultation fee on specific assessments of intercompany charges and etc.

-The AC comprises the following Directors, all of whom are Independent Directors.
+The AC comprises the following Independent Directors.
 Six (6) AC meetings were held during the financial year with attendance of the AC Members as follows:-